-When you get down to it our organization (Angaron Dagorhir) is a charitable, educational and athletic community.
+When you get down to it our organization (Angaron Dagorhir) is a social, recreational, athletic and educational community.

 It's a place that bolsters social skills, education in history, athletic activities such as physical skill and knowledge of battlefield tactics, various time-tested non-combative skills such as sewing, weaving, embroidery, drumming, folk dancing and camping as well as creativity and encouragement to go beyond the modern and even beyond the historical, into a place of fantasy and excitement.

 Is Angaron Dagorhir a non-profit?

-Yes.
-We are required by our Chapter Contract with the DBGA (Dagorhir Battle Game Association) to operate as a non-profit, though at this time we are not officially registered as such.
+Yes, technically.
+We are required by our Chapter Contract with the DBGA (Dagorhir Battle Game Association) to actively operate as a non-profit, though at this time we are not officially registered as such.
 We do have plans to do so when we are able.

-Up until 2017 we have had little to no true organization or paperwork, nor have we had records and or files that were furnished to the IRS or anywhere else (this will change).
+Up until 2016 we have had little to no true organization or paperwork, nor have we had records and/or files that were furnished to the IRS or anywhere else (this will change).
 None-the-less, our past elected officials have always ran this chapter as a non-profit with little to no funds in its treasury.

 Do you accept donations?